-For headache with features of common or classical migraine, try ibuprofen or sumatriptan (by tablet or nasal spray).
+For headache with features of common or classical migraine, try ibuprofen, ketorolac or a triptan (by tablet or nasal spray).
+However, unlike their efficacy in migraine headache, triptans seldom prevent or relieve the abdominal pain or nausea of a CVS attack

 A proton pump inhibitor (e.g. Prilosec or Prevacid) may lessen epigastric distress and heartburn.
+(They are useful during the inter-episodic phase in patients with dyspeptic nausea or heartburn.)

-Some patients experience loose stooling, a symptom that prevents use of suppositories.
-If diarrhea is troublesome, loperamide (Imodium) p.o. and/or hyoscyamine S-L may help.
+Some patients experience loose stooling, a symptom that precludes use of suppositories.
+In most cases, diarrhea is not especially troublesome.

-Mild-to-moderate hypertension and tachycardia, caused by adrenergic discharge originating in the hypothalamus, may begin during the prodrome.
-Propranolol (Inderal), 0.1 - 2.0 mg/Kg/dose p.o., may lessen these effects.
+Hypertension and tachycardia, caused by a stress-induced hyper-adrenergic state, may begin during the prodrome and persist throughout the episode.
+Serious hypertension, if it occurs, may be treated with adrenergic antagonists, e.g., propranolol.

-PHASE III, the episode itself, is characterized by intense nausea and vomiting.
-Typical behavioral states are: 1) subdued, but responsive; 2) an immobile, unresponsive state referred to as "conscious coma"; and 3) writhing and moaning.
-Patients who are subdued but responsive usually prefer to lie down, but may be able to walk about, watch TV or attempt to play between bouts of vomiting.
+PHASE III: THE VOMITING PHASE is characterized by intense nausea and vomiting.
+Patients may show behavioral states, such as: 1) subdued, but responsive; 2) an immobile, unresponsive state referred to as "conscious coma"; or 3) writhing and moaning.
+Patients who are subdued but responsive usually prefer to lie down, but may be able to move about, watch TV or attempt to play between bouts of vomiting.
 Patients in "conscious coma" lay motionless, eyes closed, and are so unresponsive that it is difficult to know whether they are awake or asleep.
 Patients who writhe and moan between bouts of vomiting have intense abdominal ache and/or severe retrosternal pain.
+Cognition is impaired and the patient is too uncomfortable to give much of a history.

 The possible acute complications of untreated episodes include hypovolemic shock, electrolyte depletion, tetany, hematemesis, and secretion of inappropriate anti-diuretic hormone (SIADH).
 The nausea of CVS episodes is agonizing.
 Therefore, treatment of CVS episodes must be prompt.
-If treatment is delayed, the patient's extreme distress predisposes them to fear the next episode, and, since anticipatory anxiety can cause nausea, their fear may cause more frequent attacks.
+If treatment is delayed, the patient's extreme distress predisposes them to fear the next episode, and, since anticipatory anxiety can cause nausea, their fear may cause more frequent episodes and a coalescent pattern of attacks.
 Episodes that cannot be aborted should be treated without delay, ideally within an hour of onset.
-"Watchful waiting" or long waits in treatment facilities are countertherapeutic.
+"Watchful waiting" or long waits in treatment facilities are counter-therapeutic.

-To treat Phase III, cannulate a vein, draw whatever diagnostic blood samples are necessary, consider the need for a normal saline bolus, and start maintenance IV fluids.
-If the possibility of an underlying metabolic defect such as MCAD has not been ruled out, the IV fluid should contain 10% glucose during the first 24 hours; the response or lack of response to IV glucose has diagnostic and therapeutic implications.
-Otherwise, 5% dextrose in 0.5 N saline with KCl and an H-2 blocker can be used for IV fluid maintenance.
+To treat Phase III, cannulate a vein, draw a baseline CBC, metabolic panel, and whatever diagnostic blood samples are necessary, consider the need for a saline bolus, and then start maintenance IV fluids.
+Maintenance IV fluids should contain 10% glucose during the first 12 - 24 hours because an episode of vomiting caused by a congenital defect in mitochondrial function (such as medium chain Acyl Co-A dehydrogenase deficiency (MCAD)) can mimic CVS.
+If IV glucose alone is followed by dramatic improvement, a metabolic diagnosis should be pursued.
+The response or lack of response to IV glucose has diagnostic and therapeutic implications.
+Otherwise, 5% dextrose in 0.5 N saline with KCl and an H-2 blocker or PPI can be used for IV fluid maintenance.

-As soon as IV access is established, attempt to terminate the episode by giving lorazepam by slow IV push (0.05- 0.1mg/Kg, maximum 3 mg/dose) and ondansetron (Zofran) at 0.3-0.4 mg/Kg/dose by IV piggyback over 15 minutes.
+As soon as IV access is established, attempt to terminate the episode by giving lorazepam by slow IV push and ondansetron (0.3-0.4 mg/Kg/dose) by IV piggyback over 15 minutes.
 The patient will respond in one of three ways: 1) the nausea clears and doesn't return; 2) the nausea clears, but returns within minutes or hours; or 3) the nausea doesn't clear.